Dedication: Futago no Seishi for the feedback and cleanup.

 "I can't," he managed through the haze of panic.
 He may have been shaking.
 He wasn't sure.
 The roaring in his ears was not helping his level of comprehension.

-Suddenly, his roommate was standing by his hip and arms were wrapping around his shoulders and head and fingers were burying into his hair and he found his face pressed against the other's abdomen.
+Suddenly, his roommate was standing by his hip and arms were wrapping around his shoulders and head.
+Fingers buried into his hair and he found his face pressed against the other's abdomen.
 "Naruto.
 I'm trying to apologize."
 Never mind that Sasuke didn't sound entirely apologetic.

 His eyes were wet.
 Why were his eyes wet?
 He wanted to shake his head but he was being held immobile against his roommate and he honestly could do little else but let the wetness absorb into Sasuke's shirt.
 "W-wha—" he tried to catch his breath and follow the other's directions in order to stop the seizing in his heart, "what are you saying?"